Let the (hungry) buyer beware

 The line behind me was getting longer and I could feel their ire, all directed at me.
 I was messing with one of the world’s grand designs, slowing down the Subway line.

 Cash register guy stood staring at me with his palm out, emotionless.
-I thought about telling him to forget it, but I was hungry so I handed him ten bucks.
+I thought about telling him to forget it, but I was hungry so I handed him 10 bucks.

 Be the first to know